 Skrblio at the end.

-it affected many wars and conflicts in the Old Testament.
-He also
+how it affected many wars and conflicts in the Old Testament.
+He

-included many photographs of the area to show us what it was like for
+also included many photographs of the area to show us what it was

-Jesus and before him in the Old Testament, and he explained some very
+like for Jesus and before him in the Old Testament, and he explained

-powerful symbolism in the language Jesus used, and why it was so
+some very powerful symbolism in the language Jesus used, and why it

 Our Deacon Tom O'Toole gave an inspiring talk on "Sacramental Praxis in a Pandemic."